 Drive-in cinema screenings are being held all over the country this year.

-Billed as the largest UK drive-in cinema, Moonlight is worth the road trip to Kent to soak up the atmosphere of classic drive-thru's while watching some of the newest releases throughout the year.
+Drive-In Movie operate in certain areas across the UK, allowing filmgoers to soak up the atmosphere of classic drive-thru's while watching some of the newest releases throughout the year.

-If you can’t make it this time, don’t worry, Moonlight have nightly screenings of the latest films throughout the year.
+If you can’t make it this time, don’t worry, Drive-In Movie have nightly screenings of the latest films throughout the year.

 Find out how it works and book online here.